 The name “Gillin’s Beach” is actually a nickname as the official name for this South Kauai beach is Mahaulepu Beach.
 The nickname comes from longtime resident and Koloa Plantation civil engineer Elbert Gillin.
 Gillin built his home just off this beach in the 1940s.
 His descendants lived in that home and it survived up until the 1990s when it was destroyed by Hurricane Iniki in 1992.
 The house was later rebuilt and is the only structure you’ll see when carousing on the beach — hence its name.
 The local county council voted in 2001 to preserve the rest of this area for future generations.

 This beach is located along Kawailoa Bay and is accessible in two ways.
 First, you can take the official road down to the Gillin’s Beach Parking Lot.
 This is a small parking area but sufficient for the small groups that come to this beach.
+There’s also parking available at Makauwahi Cave.
 You’ll also find here a nicely paved trail down to the beach.
 Alternatively, you can start at Shipwreck Beach to the south and follow the stunning Mahulepu Heritage Trail across sea cliffs and beneath tropical canopies to reach Gillin’s Beach.

 As with many of Kauai’s more isolated beaches, Gillin’s Beach is not very swim-friendly.
 The currents here are swift and no large reefs protect the shores from heavy wave breaks.
 As such, swimming and snorkeling are not recommended.
 There is likewise no lifeguard stationed here.
 But just because you shouldn’t swim at Gillin’s Beach doesn’t mean there’s nothing worth note here.
 Some days the wind and surf conditions are prime for surfing-styled activities.
 Kite surfing and traditional surfing are both popular along this stretch of beach.
 But unless you’re experienced, it isn’t recommended starting out here.
 Talk to a local outfitter for more information.